 Laptop computers are one of the most fragile pieces of tech you’ll ever buy, but they also receive the roughest treatment.
 Extend your laptop’s life with these five easy tips.

 Keep it cool: Your laptop has two sure ways of telling you when it’s too hot – the fan and auto-shut off.
 Each component in your laptop is generating heat, and the harder it’s working, the more heat each component creates.
-The fan runs to blow that heat out the vent and keep the components cool enough to continue operating.
-Because there’s no clear temperature indicator, your fan volume is the best guide to monitoring laptop heat.
-While the laptop is working hard (and getting hot), the fan will spin faster and louder.
-It’s not uncommon for it to sound like a hair dryer at times!
-Help it out by keeping your fan vent clear of books, blankets, and other blockages.
+The fan runs to blow heat out the vent and keep the components cool enough to continue operating.
+There is no clear temperature indicator, your fan volume is a good guide to monitoring laptop heat.
+If the fan noise increases or stops unexpectedly then there is potentially a problem and probably needs servicing.
+Ensure the inlet vents under the laptop and the exhaust vents at the side and or back are clear of obstruction.

 Respect the cords: Inside those robust looking power cords are a bunch of delicate wires, begging you to be gentle.
 You’d think they should be able to take a beating, get bent, twisted and run over with chair wheels, but unfortunately not.
 Keep cords clear of sharp or flat-edged items, and when wrapping for transport try to mimic how it came out of the box.
 Wrap the cord gently around itself or the power adapter and secure with Velcro or similar.